SSSD/sssd-test-suite/readme.md

 There is a configuration file `config.json` where you can set different boxes for different machines.
 You can also set `sshfs`, `rsync` and `nfs` shared folders here in addition to those set by environment variables.

+Example configuration files can be found at `./configs` directory.

 Example:
 ```json